avrajit12345678/Memory-elements/README.md

 ## Usage

 These modules can be used in digital design projects where memory elements are required.
-The RAM module is suitable for applications needing data storage with read/write capabilities, while the ROM module is ideal for storing fixed data that does not change during operation.
+The RAM module is suitable for applications needing data storage with read/write capabilities, while the ROM module is ideal for storing fixed data that does not change during operation.One such example is using the RAM module to make the FIFO module